 Public Law 101-630 (codified in 25 U.S.C.
-3203 § 1169) and Public Law 101-647 (codified in 42 U.S.C. § 13031) require that specific individuals working in fields that come into contact with children who know or have a reasonable suspicion that a child was abused in Indian country, Federal land or federally operated facility must immediately report such abuse.
+3203 § 1169) and Public Law 101-647 (codified in 42 U.S.C. § 13031) require that specific individuals working in fields that come into contact with children who know or have a reasonable suspicion that a child was abused in Indian country, Federal land or federally operated or contracted facility must immediately report such abuse.
+This chapter covers the requirements for Mandatory Reporters.